-The United Kingdom (the "U.K.") formally withdrew from the European Union (the "EU") on January 31, 2020, and is now in a transition period through December 31, 2020, during which the U.K. and the EU will seek to agree on the terms of their future relationship.
-Although the U.K. will remain in the EU single market and customs union during the transition period, the long-term nature of the U.K.'s relationship with the EU is unclear, and there is considerable uncertainty as to when any agreement will be reached and implemented.
-The uncertainty surrounding the implementation and effect of the U.K. ceasing to be a member of the EU, the uncertainty in relation to the legal and regulatory framework that may apply to the U.K. and its relationship with the remaining members of the EU (including, in relation to trade) has caused and is likely to cause increased economic volatility and market uncertainty globally.
-During the transition period and beyond, the impact on the U.K. and European economies and the broader global economy could be significant, resulting in increased volatility and illiquidity, currency fluctuations, impacts on arrangements for trading and on other existing cross-border cooperation arrangements (whether economic, tax, fiscal, legal, regulatory or otherwise), and in potentially lower growth for companies in the U.K., Europe and globally, which could have an adverse effect on the value of the Portfolio's investments.
+In June 2016, the United Kingdom ("UK") voted in a referendum to leave the European Union ("EU").
+On March 29, 2017, the UK notified the European Council of its intention to withdraw from the EU.
+It is expected that the UK's withdrawal will be completed within two years of such notification.
+There is considerable uncertainty relating to the potential consequences of the withdrawal.
+During this period and beyond, the impact on the UK and European economies and the broader global economy could be significant, resulting in increased volatility and illiquidity, currency fluctuations, impacts on arrangements for trading and on other existing cross-border cooperation arrangements (whether economic, tax, fiscal, legal, regulatory or otherwise), and in potentially lower growth for companies in the UK, Europe and globally, which could have an adverse effect on the value of the Portfolio's investments.